tuftsdatalab/tuftsWorkshops/docs/machine-learning/intro-machine.md

 ## Setup

-For the following machine learning tutorials we will be using glio
+For the following machine learning tutorials we will be using glioblastoma data from cBioPortal.
+So let's get started

 ## References